ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

 ## 8. Create k8s cluster for hellowhale deployment

-Create a deployment for the docker image:
+On the mmaster node create a deployment for the docker image:

 ```kubectl create deployment hellowhale --image <Your Dockerhub Account>/hellowhale```